 COVID-19 was supposed to be the death knell for brick-and-mortar retailers.
-But many that have remained open are thriving – and so are these retail stocks.
+But many that remained open thrived – and so are these retail stocks.

 Brick-and-mortar retailers were already dying a slow death.
-Then COVID happened, expediting the process in the cruelest of ways, forcing once-mighty retailers like Brooks Brothers, J. Crew, J.C.
-Penney, Lord & Taylor, Neiman Marcus and Pier 1 to all file for bankruptcy in the last five months.
+Then Covid happened, expediting the process in the cruelest of ways, forcing once-mighty retailers like Brooks Brothers, J. Crew, J.C.
+Penney, Lord & Taylor, Neiman Marcus and Pier 1 to all file for bankruptcy last year.

-With less competition, some of the surviving brick-and-mortar retailers have picked up the slack, even thrived, during the age of social distancing.
+With less competition, some of the surviving brick-and-mortar retailers picked up the slack, even thrived, during the age of social distancing that only recently has begun to thaw.
 As a result, many brick-and-mortar retail stocks are rising faster than they have in years.

 Check out some of the strong sales results reported by large public brick-and-mortar retailers in their most recent quarter:

-Not coincidentally, shares of those retailers have shot up in recent months.
-Let’s look at the year-to-date share price gains in those seven brick-and-mortar retail stocks:
+Not coincidentally, shares of those retailers have shot up of late.
+Let’s look at the year-to-date share price gains in those 10 brick-and-mortar retail stocks:

-Who knows what the coming months will hold for the economy and the retail landscape as a whole.
-A lot of that will depend on how quickly America can put out the coronavirus fires.
-Regardless, the narrative that the virus and the accompanying shutdowns would be the last nail in the coffin for brick-and-mortar retailers has been resoundingly debunked, at least for now.
+Who knows what the coming months will hold for the economy and the retail landscape as a whole, as America comes out of its collective yearlong hibernation.
+Regardless, the narrative that the virus and the accompanying shutdowns would be the last nail in the coffin for brick-and-mortar retailers has been resoundingly debunked.

 Investment analyst and Chief Analyst of Cabot Wealth Daily, Chris Preston brings you all the latest from the investing world.
 Sign up to get updates and breaking news delivered FREE to your inbox.
 Get unlimited access to our library of complimentary investing reports.Sign up now!